Weeklong Intensives at Virginia Theological Seminary

 Explore, reflect and study alongside graduate students at Virginia Theological Seminary.
 Choose a subject matter that stretches your knowledge while immersing yourself in an intensive theological learning environment.

-Registration for January Intensives will open towards the end of August.
+Registration for January Intensives will open in late October.
 Please check back for more information and registration details.

 Introduction to Hebrew